google/fscrypt/README.md

       for more details about the supported algorithms.

     * "policy\_version" is the version of encryption policy to use.
       The choices are "1" and "2".
+If unset, "1" is assumed.
       Directories created with policy version "2" are only usable on kernel v5.4 or later, but are preferable to version "1" if you don't mind this restriction.

 * "use\_fs\_keyring\_for\_v1\_policies" specifies whether to add keys for v1 encryption policies to the filesystem keyring, rather than to